KnowOneActual/beaubremer-blog/posts/iimage_cleaner_on_a_tor_onion_service.md

 * A cleaner user interface.
 * An option to simply view metadata before removal.

-This was an journey into building a privacy-conscious online tool.
-It's a testament to the power of open-source technologies like Tor, Nginx, and Flask to create secure and useful applications.
+This was a journey into building a privacy-conscious online tool.
+It's a testament to the power of open-source technologies, such as Tor, Nginx, and Flask, in creating secure and useful applications.
 Give the **[Image Cleaner](http://32fd3d4gq3u4qqpofstaiq3sf3h6tnyrdpqdcgdszbrhovv25yfxzhqd.onion/cleaner.html)** (Note: Open in a Tor Browser) a try and let me know what you think!